djourd1/trainR/content/docs/manipulate/2020-08-SortRows.markdown

 ## # ... with 140 more rows
 ```

-If you provide more than one column name, each additional column will be used to break ties in the values of preceding columns.
+If you provide more than one column name, the column names are separated with commas.Each additional column will be used to break ties in the values of preceding columns.

 ```r